 Opportunities For Students

-If you are a current or prospective undergraduate or graduate student who is interested in working in the Speech and Hearing Lab, please contact Dr. Donai.
+If you are a current or prospective undergraduate or graduate student who is interested in working in the Auditory Perception Lab, please contact Dr. Donai.

 Interested in pursuing a PhD with a concentration in speech production or speech perception?
 The lab currently has openings for doctoral students.
 Funding may be available.
 Please visit the Department of Communication Sciences and Disorders website for more information on our PhD program.
-Because the CSD Department’s PhD program is designed to be a highly individualized experience, please contact Dr. Donai or Dr. Lass regarding your research experience and interests to help determine if the Speech and Hearing Lab would be a good match for you.
+Because the CSD Department’s PhD program is designed to be a highly individualized experience, please contact Dr. Donai regarding your research experience and interests to help determine if the Auditory Perception Lab would be a good match for you.

 The lab is equipped with MATLAB© for signal processing, data collection, and analyses.
 In addition, the lab also utilizes ePrime for behavioral data collection and analyses.
 Working in the lab will expose students to these important research tools.